 Dr. Dave, I have been practicing the 2-rail parallel line kick shots you show in your book on pages 229 & 230 and demonstrated in NV 7.9.
 It works fine if I set up the balls similar to what you show in your book but I am having difficulty envisioning the same shot from other set ups.
 I don’t think I fully understand how to determine the center line between the 2 parallel lines.
 Can you elaborate on this idea?

-The following video, from Vol. III of the Billiard University (BU) Instructional video series, demonstrates the system:
+The following video demonstrates the midpoint-parallel-shift system:

 from Patrick Johnson:

 You have to aim a little closer to the corner than the measurement suggests – experience will tell you how much, depending on the angle to the first rail and the cleanliness of the table/balls.

 In this drawing the blue line is the measured track, but the actual track will look more like the red line: